 Here are tips for fixing mistakes on your credit report.

-Get your credit report for free
+Get and review your credit report for free

 Dispute the error with the credit reporting company